 A licence granted or a permit issued by the Court that has effect immediately before the commencement day continues to have effect, on and after that day, as if it had been granted or issued by the Commission.

-[Clause 6 inserted by No. 73 of 2006 s.
+[Clause 6 inserted: No. 73 of 2006 s.
 104.]

 7. Cabaret licences